Section I: Student Government Association

 Article VI: Judicial Powers

 Judicial authority of the SGA shall be exercised by the Judicial Committee.
-The composition and powers of the Committee are detailed in Section II.
+The composition and powers of the Committee are detailed in Section II of the By-Laws.

 Article VII: Amendments

 A. Amendments to the SGA Constitution may be proposed by any Board, Council or Committee of the SGA, by a member at any meeting of the SGA, or by a special committee appointed by the President of the SGA.
 All recommendations and/or proposals should be referred to and studied by the Executive Committee.

 B. Approval of an amendment requires a two-thirds vote by the SGA voting officers during a meeting of the SGA.